wp-plugins/wp-force-images-download/readme.txt

 = 2-By Using Shortcode =
 You have to put shortcode in the post content, while writing post.<br>
-There are also three ways to use SHORTCODE..
+There are four ways to use SHORTCODE..

 1. `[wpfid]` This is simple form with default settings.
 2. `[wpfid title="some text"]` This will allow you to set custom text to appear on download button.
 Default is "Download"